IBM/model-evaluation-workbench/README.md

 ### Learn More
  - Links for Watson Assistant
  - Links for Natural Language Understanding
- - Links for Naturla Language Classifier
+ - Links for Natural Language Classifier

  #### License
  Apache 2.0